 There’s no debating it.
 Stress is a serious problem at companies everywhere, especially at present.
 Linked to lower levels of engagement and productivity as well as significant increases in absenteeism and presenteeism, poor mental wellbeing can’t be ignored.

 Taking care of stress (and your employees) is about more than the bottom line.
 Organisations like yours care about the people they employ.
-They’re doing their best to take care of their teams with employee health programmes and encouraging staff to prioritise physical wellbeing.
+They’re doing their best to take care of their teams with employee health programs and encouraging staff to prioritise physical wellbeing.
 But perhaps now more than ever before, mental wellbeing needs attention too.

 Fortunately for companies, many employees are ready and willing to accept help—50% of those surveyed in Mercer’s Global Talent Trends Report (2018) want to see a greater focus on wellness from their employers.

 So what can you do to support your team members’ mental wellbeing and help them stay engaged, creative, productive, and, most importantly, present without adding to their stress?

 Give them access to practical, easy-to-access tools and time to use them.
 Prioritising mental wellbeing isn’t just good for your team; it’s a good investment—every £1 spent on mental health coverage and support returns an average of £5.31, (Deloitte).

 Learn more about mental health's role in employee wellbeing and business success in our free e-book, Building organisational wellbeing.